 Tassignon has also created music for and performed in a number of modern theatre productions by Polish director Elzbieta Bednarska, including “Taghaus/Nachthaus” 2009 (author: Olga Tokarczuk), “Schneeweiß und Russenrot” 2010 (author: Dorota Maslowska), “Nacht” 2011 (author: Andrzej Stasiuk), “Stimmen Aus Tschernobyl 2017, 2018, 2020 (author: Svetlana Alexiejevich), “Die Mauern Von Hebron” 2018 (author: Andrzej Stasiuk), “Unrast” 2019 (author: Dorota Maslowska) in which Sophie’s electroacoustic voice techniques are also highly exhibited.

 For 13 years, she has co-led the musical quartet AZOLIA with Songwriter/Saxophonist Susanne Folk.
 The group has released two CDs to date, given performances at numerous venues and festivals across Europe, and has toured twice through China under invitation of the German General Consulate of Chengdu with additional support from Initative Musik.
 They are currently working on a new project generously supported by the Berlin Senate Administration for Culture and Europe, involving the works of British poet Wilfred Owen who died at the end of WW1.
 Tassignon and Folk composed music to ten poems by Wilfred Owen, which speak of the atrocities of war and its pointlessness.
 Their new program will be recorded in December 2019, with additional support from the Berlin Senate.

 Tassignon began her musical studies with classical piano at the age of four and furthered her musical development with percussion and singing.
 She graduated with a master’s degree in Music from the Royal Conservatory in Brussels and participated in numerous workshops and masterclasses with renowned musicians such as David Linx, Sheila Jordan, Fee Claassen, and Tony Malaby amongst many others.
 In 2006 she participated in a three-week workshop in ‘Jazz & Creative Music’ at the Banff Centre for the Arts in Alberta, Canada under the direction of trumpeter/composer Dave Douglas.

-Sophie Tassignon currently resides in Berlin, Germany where she works as a full time musician, composer and instructor.
+Sophie Tassignon currently resides in Berlin, Germany where she works as a full time musician, composer and classical piano instructor.